-Swing trading is a short-term trading strategy designed to profit off price movement over a period of days or weeks.
+Swing trading, a short-term trading strategy, is designed to profit off price movement over a period of days or weeks.
 Unlike day traders, swing traders relinquish some control over their trades by holding positions overnight.
 Since pre- and post-market trading tends to be the most volatile, swing traders sometimes encounter a big loss.
 This also works in reverse too – if a company releases successful clinical trial results after the market closes, a swing trader can reap a huge gain just from holding overnight.

 Swing traders often utilize technical analysis and other advanced trading strategies to find opportunities, but not at the level day traders have to.
 While day trading often takes hours of prep work and chart analysis, swing trading is more of a part-time job.
 Fewer trades are made each week and less monitoring is required of those trades.